About

 Nothing New Collective, St. Petersburg's iconic vintage furniture shop, needed a brand identity that reflected their curated collection of mid-century modern pieces.

-The goal was to create a visual system that balanced contemporary design with vintage aesthetics, while establishing a strong digital presence through social media.
+The goal was to create a visual system that balanced contemporary design with vintage aesthetics, while establishing a strong digital presence through social media that make vintage shopping feel modern and accessible.

 Nothing New Collective logo design